 My boys actually prefer the Alsace variety of chewy and slightly soft pain d’épices.
 I enjoy this too, but I prefer a slightly harder gingerbread cookie, like a shop-bought gingernut biscuit, but a bit chewier inside.
-Here they are decorating their own pain d’épices in Munster, Alsace earlier this month!
+Here they are decorating their own pain d’épices in Munster, Alsace back in 2019!

 NEW baking traditions . . .

-Daddy MBFF is from 🇦🇹 Austro – 🇩🇪 German stock (with a dusting of 🇸🇮 Slovenian in there too!), and so it is inevitable that some new Christmas customs have entered our household.
+Daddy MBFF is from 🇦🇹 Austrian – 🇩🇪 German stock (with a dusting of 🇸🇮 Slovenian in there too!), and so it is inevitable that some new Christmas customs have entered our household.

 🇦🇹 Austrians love to bake, and his huge Austrian family is no exception!
 The Advent period yields huge quantities of cookies!
 And every year, Oma MBFF sends us a box of freshly baked Vanillekipferl !
 These small crescent shaped cookies are DELICIOUS, they literally melt in your mouth and you just can’t help eating another, and another, and another . . .
-(Don’t tell anyone, but I have consumed this year’s yield, and so I have decided to try my own hand at making my own batch . . .
-I doubt mine will taste anywhere near as good as the originals, but I’ll keep you posted!).
+(Don’t tell anyone, but last year I consumed the whole yield within a few days!).
+This year, we are still awaiting our delivery, but perhaps I shall bake my own (I doubt mine will taste anywhere near as good as the originals, mind you!).
 This special Christmas cookie is traditionally made from walnuts, almonds or hazelnuts, and they get their typical flavour from a heavy dusting of vanilla sugar!
 They are difficult to bake, as they are fragile and it takes applied skill to create the kipferl (the horse–shoe shape) without breaking the biscuit.